jwharm/java-gi/website/docs/register.md

 ### Chaining up

 From inside the method body of an overridden method, you cannot call `super.method()` to "chain up" to a parent (native GObject) virtual method.
 Because virtual method invocations call the function pointer that is installed in the GObject typeclass, "chaining up" requires a lookup of the typeclass of the parent type first.
-Java-GI will do this when you call the `parent()` method that is available on all
-GObject classes.
-So instead of `super.method()`, call `parent().method` to "chain up".
+Java-GI will do this when you call the `asParent()` method that is available on all GObject classes.
+So instead of `super.method()`, call `asParent().method` to "chain up".
 This is similar to [the `parent_class` pointer in native GObject code](https://developer-old.gnome.org/gobject/stable/howto-gobject-chainup.html).

 For example: